 For a delicious cut of beef that will please a crowd, give this Tri-Tip Recipe a try!
 The simple soy lime marinade has a smoky flavor and subtle sweetness that will keep you coming back for more.
-This dish delivers when you need to serve an easy and delicious meal.
+This dish delivers when you need an easy, delicious meal.

 Looking for something different to grill up this summer?